 The key idea is that these bonding behaviors and attachment cues are the means by which we hold the social chaos implicit in the primitive Coolidge Effect at bay.

 The exaptation of pair-bonding behaviors doesn’t look the same as between an infant and a parent.
 But human attachment is learned in the family of origin, and these lessons play out in later adulthood.
 The similarities are compelling.

 The Frequency of bonding behavior, more so than the duration, is primary.
 The Oxytocin must flow.
 Developing a working understanding of how exactly how we attempt to attach as intimate partners is the essence of science-based couples therapy.

 Bonding behaviors are what Gottman refers to as “deposits” in the emotional bank account.
 For the greatest impact, they need to occur on a daily basis.
-We now know that there is a complex neurochemistry underneath human bonding behaviors.
+We now know that there is complex neurochemistry underneath human bonding behaviors.
 They don’t necessarily require an intense effort, but they must be done with a pure heart.